bcgov/MyGovBC-notification-server/docs/_docs/api-subscription.md

----
-layout: docs
-title: Subscription
+# Subscription
-permalink: /docs/api-subscription/
----
 The subscription API encapsulates the backend workflow of user subscription and un-subscription of push notification service.
 Depending on whether a API call comes from user browser as a user request or from an authorized server as an admin request, *NotifyBC* applies different validation rules.
 For user requests, the notification channel entered by user is unconfirmed.
 A confirmation code will be associated with this request.
 The confirmation code  can be created in one of two ways:

  * by *NotifyBC* based on channel dependent *subscription.confirmationRequest.\<channel\>.confirmationCodeRegex* [config](../config-subscription/#confirmation-request-message).
  * by a trusted third party.
-This trusted third party encrypts the confirmation code using the public RSA key of the *NotifyBC* instance (see more about [RSA Key Config](../config-rsaKeys/)) and pass the encrypted confirmation code to *NotifyBC* via user browser in the same subscription request. *NotifyBC* then decrypts to obtain the confirmation code.
+This trusted third party encrypts the confirmation code using the public RSA key of the *NotifyBC* instance (see more about [RSA Key Config](../config-rsaKeys)) and pass the encrypted confirmation code to *NotifyBC* via user browser in the same subscription request. *NotifyBC* then decrypts to obtain the confirmation code.
 This method allows user subscribe to multiple notification services provided by *NotifyBC* instances in different trust domains (i.e. service providers) and only have to confirm the subscription channel once during one browser session.
 In such case only one *NotifyBC* instance should be chosen to deliver confirmation request to user.

 Equipped with the confirmation code and a message template, *NotifyBC* can now send out confirmation request to unconfirmed subscription channel.
 At a minimum this confirmation request should contain the confirmation code.
 When user receives the message, he/she echos the confirmation code back to a *NotifyBC* provided API to verify against saved record.
 If match, the state of the subscription request is changed to confirmed.